A |

 PART III: NATURALISM AND THE REALITY OF PROPERTIES

-Linguistic Representation 7.0 Introduction; 7.1 Picturing Objects; 7.2 Pictures, Maps and Print-Outs; 7.3 Three Objections Against the Picture-Theory
+CH.
+7: Linguistic Representation 7.0 Introduction; 7.1 Picturing Objects; 7.2 Pictures, Maps and Print-Outs; 7.3 Three Objections Against the Picture-Theory

 CH.
 8: Empirical Truth 8.0 Introduction; 8.1 Truth-Bearers and Picture-Makers; 8.2 The Archimedian Point